 Selecting the products to include in our reviews is never easy.
 In the case of 3-season backpacking sleeping bags, we searched for the top-rated hooded bags under 2.5 pounds with temperature ratings between 20-35°F. The Hyperion was an exciting choice because it weighs just over a pound but promises 32° performance.
 In our tests, however, this temperature rating proved to be largely aspirational.
 The bag thus didn't score that well in our 3-season review, but it's worth considering alongside other ultralight sleeping bags.

 This bag contains premium, 900 fill power, goose down, but only 9.2 ounces of it.
 With this insulation, it receives a 32°F lower limit EN temperature rating.
-For comparison, the Western Mountaineering MegaLite has a similar 30° rating but comes with 30% more down (by weight).
+For comparison, there are other ultra-premium bags with similar 30° ratings that come with 30% more down (by weight).

 Our testers think the Hyperion feels colder than other bags with a similar rating.
 Based on this performance we only recommend it for summer or the warmer nights of spring and fall.

-On our scale, the Hyperion weighed in at 1.14 pounds for a size long.
-This is nearly 5 ounces less than the second lightest bag in the review, the Feathered Friends Hummingbird.
-However, comparing the Hyperion's weight with the Hummingbird isn't really fair.
-Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in the Hummingbird down to 25°F. It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.
+On our scale, the Hyperion weighed in at just 1.14 pounds for a size long.
+This is lightest of any 3-season bag we tried.
+However, comparing the Hyperion's weight with other 3-season bags isn't really fair.
+Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in some other bags down to 25°.
+It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.